Logo

 Christopher Hitchens often accused the Serbian government of committing numerous war crimes during the Yugoslav Wars.

-Christopher Hitchens denounced people like Noam Chomsky and Edward S Herman, who criticized the NATO intervention there.
+Christopher Hitchens denounced Noam Chomsky and Edward S Herman, who criticised the NATO intervention there.

-Christopher Hitchens held complex views on abortion; being ethically opposed to it in most instances, and believing that a fetus was entitled to personhood, while holding ambiguous and changing views on its legality.
+Christopher Hitchens held complex views on abortion; being ethically opposed to it in most instances, and believing that a foetus was entitled to personhood, while holding ambiguous and changing views on its legality.

-Christopher Hitchens became known for excoriating criticisms of public contemporary figures, including Mother Teresa, Bill Clinton and Henry Kissinger, the subjects of three full-length texts: The Missionary Position: Mother Teresa in Theory and Practice, No One Left to Lie To: The Triangulations of William Jefferson Clinton, and The Trial of Henry Kissinger respectively.
+Christopher Hitchens became known for excoriating criticisms of public contemporary figures, including Mother Teresa, Bill Clinton, and Henry Kissinger, the subjects of three full-length texts: The Missionary Position: Mother Teresa in Theory and Practice, No One Left to Lie To: The Triangulations of William Jefferson Clinton, and The Trial of Henry Kissinger.

 In 1999, Christopher Hitchens wrote a profile of Donald Trump for The Sunday Herald.